fedex2118/CoalaPy/README.md

 Remember that the sum of the probabilities must be 1.0!

-The results will be printed on the terminal.
+The results will be printed on the terminal and will be placed inside a generated text file that you can later find under GenParasytes folder, so don't delete it.

-(ete3): python executeCoala.py plot GenParasytes/gen_results_1d5ia8na.txt
+(ete3): python executeCoala.py plot GenParasytes/data4vect01.txt

 2) plot: Generates the absolute distances in size between original parasyte tree and the generated ones.
 It requires one other argument: <br />

     argument 1: gen_results_1d5ia8na.txt text filepath.
 The results of a generation. <br />

-The results will be printed on the terminal.
+The results will be printed on the terminal and an histogram will be created.
+It wil show the distribution of difference in the number of leaves from the original parasyte tree and the generated ones.

 # About Benchmark folder